A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Abstract

 \section{Abstract}

-This paper investigates the design of integrated sensing and communication (ISAC) systems assisted by simultaneously transmitting and reflecting reconfigurable intelligent surfaces (STAR-RISs), which act as multi-functional programmable metasurfaces capable of supporting concurrent communication and sensing within a unified architecture.
-We propose a two-stage ISAC protocol, in which the preparation phase performs direction estimation for outdoor users located in the reflection space, while maintaining communication with both outdoor and indoor users in the transmission space.
-The subsequent communication phase exploits the estimated directions to enhance information transfer.
-The directions of outdoor users are modeled as Gaussian random variables to capture estimation uncertainty, and the corresponding average communication performance is incorporated into the design.
-Building on this framework, we formulate a performance-balanced optimization problem that maximizes the communication sum-rate while guaranteeing the required sensing accuracy, jointly determining the beamforming vectors at the base station (BS), the STAR-RIS transmission and reflection coefficients, and the metasurface partition between energy-splitting and transmit-only modes.
-The physical constraints of STAR-RIS elements and the required sensing performance are explicitly enforced.
-To address the non-convex nature of the problem, we combine fractional programming, Lagrangian dual reformulation, and successive convex approximation.
-The binary metasurface partition is ultimately recovered via continuous relaxation followed by projection-based binarization.
-Numerical results demonstrate that the proposed design achieves an effective trade-off between sensing accuracy and communication throughput, by significantly outperforming conventional STAR-RIS-aided ISAC schemes.
-Such characteristics make the proposed architecture well suited for dense Internet-of-Things deployments in smart environments, where energy-efficient connectivity and device localization must be jointly supported.
+This paper investigates the robust design of integrated sensing and communication (ISAC) systems assisted by simultaneously transmitting and reflecting reconfigurable intelligent surfaces (STAR-RISs), which act as multi-functional programmable metasurfaces enabling concurrent sensing and communication over the entire coverage area (full space operation).
+To exploit the dual transmission-reflection capability of STAR-RISs in practical deployments, we propose a two-stage ISAC protocol operating on a slot-by-slot basis: a preparation phase jointly performs direction-of-arrival (DoA) estimation for outdoor users located in the reflection space and downlink communication to both outdoor and indoor users, while a subsequent communication phase leverages the acquired angular information to further enhance downlink communication.
+To capture sensing uncertainty as well as imperfect channel knowledge, the DoAs of outdoor users are modeled as Gaussian random variables, and the non-line-of-sight (NLoS) channel components of outdoor links are characterized through their spatial covariance statistics rather than assumed perfectly known, enabling a robust design that incorporates average communication performance into the optimization.
+Building on this framework, we formulate a performance-balanced optimization problem that maximizes the communication sum-rate (i.e., the throughput) while guaranteeing the required sensing accuracy, jointly determining the beamforming vectors at the base station, the STAR-RIS transmission and reflection coefficients in both stages, and the metasurface partition between energy-splitting and transmit-only modes, while explicitly enforcing the physical constraints of STAR-RIS elements and sensing-quality requirements.
+The resulting non-convex mixed discrete-continuous problem poses significant algorithmic challenges, due to the coupling among beamforming variables, STAR-RIS physical constraints, and the binary mode-selection vector.
+To address this, we develop a tailored alternating optimization framework that jointly handles the continuous and combinatorial components of the problem within a unified iterative procedure, with proven monotonic convergence to a stationary point.
+Numerical results demonstrate that the proposed robust design achieves an effective sensing-communication trade-off, yielding approximately $15\%$ throughput gain over the most competitive benchmark scheme that neglects NLoS statistical channel characterization, with robustness maintained even under DoA estimation errors and imperfect NLoS channel knowledge.